 Annual Grants.
-On the date of each annual meeting of our stockholders, each continuing non-employee director will receive an option to purchase shares of common stock under the 2021 Plan having a grant date fair value for financial accounting purposes (computed in accordance with ASC Topic 718) of \$160,000 based on the Black-Scholes option-pricing model and a per share exercise price equal to the per share fair market value of the underlying common stock on the date of grant.
-The shares subject to this option will vest upon the one-year anniversary of the grant date, subject to the non-employee director's continuous service with us on the vesting date.
+Prior to July 1, 2023, on the date of each annual meeting of our stockholders, each continuing nonemployee director received an option to purchase shares of common stock under the 2021 Plan having a grant date fair value for financial accounting purposes (computed in accordance with ASC Topic 718) of \$160,000 based on the Black-Scholes option-pricing model and a per share exercise price equal to the per share fair market value of the underlying common stock on the date of grant.
+The shares subject to this option vest upon the one-year anniversary of the grant date, subject to the non-employee director's continuous service with us on the vesting date.
+Effective July 1, 2023, on the date of each annual meeting of our stockholders, each continuing non-employee director will receive equity grants under the 2021 Plan having a grant date fair value for financial accounting purposes (computed in accordance with ASC Topic 718) of \$180,000, with 50% of the value of the award comprised of stock options and 50% of the value of the award comprised of restricted stock units.
+The grant date fair value of the option to purchase shares of our common stock is based on the Black-Scholes option-pricing model.
+The option exercise price per share is equal to the per share fair market value of the underlying common stock on the date of grant.
+The grant date fair value of restricted stock units is based on the closing sale price of the common stock as reported on the Nasdaq Stock Market on the grant date.
+The equity awards will vest upon the one-year anniversary of the grant date, subject to the non-employee director's continuous service with us on the vesting date.

-All then outstanding non-employee director options will vest upon a change in control of us, subject to the non-employee director's continuous service with us through the date of our change in control.
+All then outstanding non-employee director options will vest upon a change in control of us, subject to the nonemployee director's continuous service with us through the date of our change in control.